powerhousepro69/videoinfox/readme.md

 ### *Where video download and play is a clipboard copy away . . .*

 #### NEW: &nbsp; -Not Downloaded located in Download Playlist -Browse with options -Download and -Add to Queue

+#### Fix: The playlist directory wasn't always being written the .nfo file.
+This causes browse to fail.

 ![Videoinfox HOME](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/HOME.png)